-The touch screen on the operator panel of the main frame is the library's local BlueScale user interface.
-You select options and enter information by simply touching the appropriate location on the screen with a stylus or your finger.
+The touch screen on the library's operator panel is the library's local BlueScale user interface.
+You select options and enter information by touching the appropriate location on the screen with a stylus or your finger.
 The touch screen interface includes a soft keyboard that you can use to enter alphanumeric characters into text fields.
 This soft keyboard can be accessed from the keyboard icon that displays whenever text input is required.

-In addition to using the touch screen, you can access the local user interface using a monitor, keyboard, and mouse connected directly to the LCM (see Figure 15 and Figure 16 on page 44).
+In addition to using the touch screen, you can access the local user interface using a monitor, keyboard, and mouse connected directly to the LCM (see Figure 8 and Figure 9 on page 39).
 This method of accessing the local BlueScale user interface provides the same functionality that is available from the touch screen.

-Do not use the Enter key on your keyboard when making selections in the BlueScale user interface.
+Important Do not use the Enter key on your keyboard when making selections in the BlueScale user interface.
 It can cause inconsistent behavior in the BlueScale interface.